The Thrive For Good Growing Food Course

 As I wrote in a previous lesson, you can buy seed from a local garden center, but the more you get into this, the more likely you’ll want to go right to the source – the seed companies growing the seed.

-Most of them are now online, so you can order from their websites, and some of them will still mail you a physical catalog if you prefer ordering the old-fashioned way.
+Most of them are now online, so you can order from their websites, and some of them will still mail you a physical catalogue if you prefer ordering the old-fashioned way.

-Regardless, I do still encourage you to buy local, which doesn’t necessarily mean your direct community because there may not be any seed growers there, but does mean seed grown in a similar climate to yours.
+Regardless, I still encourage you to buy local, which doesn’t necessarily mean your direct community, as there may not be any seed growers there, but it does mean seeds grown in a similar climate to yours.
 That could be your state/province, or your USDA plant hardiness zone, etc.

 Light